May 5th, 2018

 What does my wristband entitle me to?

-Admission to any Loop venue without paying another cover charge and free transportation on the Loop shuttle bus service.
+Admission to any Loop venue without paying another cover charge and a special Loop-only discount on Lyft ride-share services.

 Where do you purchase your wristband?